owenroberts/mmp210/schedule.md

 - [p5 system variables](notes/system_variables)
 - [Interaction](notes/interaction_1)
 - **Assignment 4: Interactive Self Portrait**
-	- Create a simple interactive design
+	- Choose part of your self portrait to animate with interaction
-	- Give the user an instruction using `text`
+	- Animate size, position or color, or a combination
-		- For example: "Click to add shapes"
+	- Use the `map` function
-	- Change color, position or size of shapes
+	- Add an instruction for the user in the HTML using a paragraph tag

 ## Week 5 **Text**
 - [p5: text](notes/text)